kobe1299/SlayTheSpireMods/README.md

 # Sharing Localization

 Publish your language files and notify me via the workshop page.
-I'll include your files to the main mod.
+I'll add your files to the main mod.